flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Possible Solution or Workaround^^

+    Try pressing ++ctrl+z++.

-    Please follow the steps below to bypass this issue:
+    If this didn't help, please follow the steps below to bypass this issue:

     1. Open your browser (i.e., Chrome / Firefox)
     - In the URL field, type - `localhost:19999`